A Stronger and Durable Landscape Curb for Minnesota

 - Control Joints – Are cut approximately half way through the curbing every 2 -3 feet to allow expansion and contraction from seasonal changes.

 - Cure and Seal – Solvent based Sealant.
 Aids in proper curing of concrete curb as well as protection from color fading and staining.
-For best results a solvent based sealant should be applied on an annual basis.
+For best results a solvent based sealant should be applied every 1 -2 years.